 Governments need to give more attention to promoting equity through taxation and have multiple policy tools at their disposal to promote more equitable societies.
-Among these, fiscal policies are probably some of the most important and powerful ones.
 How much tax different individuals pay, and how much they get back in public services can have an important effect on the overall distribution of income, wealth and economic and political opportunities—and determine how fair and equitable a society is.

 See firsthand how our partners are at the forefront of reforming Guatemala’s budget and tax systems so that they advance the public interest.

 Executive Summary – A Taxing Journey: How civic actors influence tax policy

 A Taxing Journey: How civic actors influence tax policy

 France: The Yellow Vests and their social media-driven tax revolt